Shmael13/ML_Projects/Supervised_Learning/README.md

 # Supervised Learning Algorithms

-This repository contains hands-on implementations of key supervised learning algorithms using Python and scikit-learn.
+This repository contains hands-on implementations and demonstrations of key supervised learning algorithms.
 Each subdirectory focuses on a specific algorithm or family of algorithms

 ## Directory structure